The Forces Shaping Office Space Demand Webinar (2021)

-Get the inside track on upcoming opportunities in the office sector with Dr. Hany Guirguis, Professor, Economics & Finance, Manhattan College and Dr. Tim Savage, Clinical Assistant Professor, NYU SPS Schack Institute of Real Estate.
+Get the inside track on upcoming opportunities in the office sector with Hany Guirguis, Ph.D., Professor, Economics & Finance, Manhattan College and Michael J. Seiler, DBA, J.E.
+Zollinger Professor of Real Estate & Finance, College of William & Mary.
 They will provide insights and data from the latest NAIOP Office Space Demand Forecast, identify linkages between overall economic activity and the demand for office real estate, and engage in a live Q&A session with attendees.

 Professor of Economics and Finance